 All disciplinary procedures have an appeals mechanism.
-Appeals are usually made to the next level of management except in the case of dismissal when appeal will be to the NHS Board Chief Executive or NHS Board.
+Appeals are usually made to the next level of management except in the case of dismissal when appeal will be to the trust Chief Executive or Trust Board.

-Before deciding whether to lodge an appeal you may want to discuss the case with your National Officer.
+Before deciding whether to lodge an appeal you may want to discuss the case with your Regional Officer.